Liverpool Hit Late Double To Preserve Premier League Home Record - UrduPoint

 Liverpool Hit Late Double To Preserve Premier League Home Record

-London, (APP - UrduPoint / Pakistan Point News - 3rd Dec, 2023) Liverpool produced a sensational finish to beat Fulham in a seven-goal thriller on Sunday as high-flying Aston Villa battled back to draw against Bournemouth on a dramatic afternoon in the Premier League.
+London, (APP - UrduPoint / Pakistan Point News - 4th Dec, 2023) Liverpool staged a sensational late comeback to beat Fulham in a seven-goal Premier League thriller on Sunday as Ollie Watkins rescued a point for Aston Villa at Bournemouth.

 Ten-man Chelsea shrugged off a red card for captain Conor Gallagher to edge Brighton 3-2 while West Ham drew 1-1 with Crystal Palace.

-Champions Manchester City are in action against Tottenham later on Sunday, seeking to cut Arsenal's lead at the top of the table to just one point.
+Champions Manchester City were in action against Tottenham later on Sunday, seeking to cut Arsenal's lead at the top of the table to just one point.

-Liverpool appeared set for a rare and damaging home defeat but turned the tables on Fulham at Anfield with two late goals to close within two points of the top of the table.
+Liverpool appeared set for their first home defeat in the Premier League since October 2022 when they went 3-2 down to Bobby De Cordova-Reid's goal in the 80th minute.

+But they turned the tables in dramatic fashion through Wataru Endo and Trent Alexander-Arnold, who struck in the 87th and 88th minutes.

+"We played an incredible game until we didn't anymore," Liverpool boss Jurgen Klopp told the BBC.

+"All credit to Fulham, they did really well.
+Today we scored four worldies and were lucky in the end to win the game, and that tells you everything."

-Trent Alexander-Arnold helped set Liverpool on their way in the 20th minute, crashing a free-kick off the underside of the bar and into the net via the unfortunate Fulham goalkeeper Bernd Leno for an own goal.
+Alexander-Arnold set Liverpool on their way in the 20th minute when his brilliant free-kick clipped the underside of the crossbar and went in off Fulham keeper Bernd Leno for an own goal.

 But the visitors were level just four minutes later when Harry Wilson poked Antonee Robinson's cross past goalkeeper Caoimhin Kelleher, standing in for the injured Alisson Becker.

-Alexis Mac Allister produced a moment of magic to restore Liverpool's lead, lashing a drive into the top corner from distance for his first goal for the club but Kenny Tete pounced from close range shortly before half-time to level.
+Alexis Mac Allister produced a moment of magic to restore Liverpool's lead, unleashing a rising drive that found the top corner for his first Liverpool goal, but Fulham again drew level through Kenny Tete before half time.

-Fulham looked set for a sensational victory when they scored in the 80th minute, with substitute Bobby De Cordova-Reid leaping highest.
+Fulham looked set for a sensational victory when substitute De Cordova-Reid nodded home their third.

 - Vital Chelsea win -